Guide to the Safest Laundry Detergents of 2025

 “Best” Laundry Detergents

-Branch Basics Concentrate (READ15 for 15% off) | None |
+Branch Basics Liquid Concentrate | None |

-Earthley Wellness Powder | Bromelain (enzyme), essential oils in the citrus version |
+Earthley Wellness Powder | Bromelain enzyme, essential oils in the scented versions |

-Humble Suds Laundry Soap (IRLFY10 for 10% off) | None, essential oils in the scented versions |
+Humble Suds Laundry Soap (IRLFY10 for 10% off) | None (essential oils in the scented versions) |

-Meliora Laundry Powder | None, organic essential oil in the scented versions |
+Meliora Laundry Powder (IREAD10) | None (organic essential oils in the scented versions) |

-Molly’s Suds All Sport Activewear (Unscented) ($10 or 10% off) | None |
+Molly’s Suds All Sport Activewear Detergent ($10 or 10% off) | Sweet orange essential oil, protease and amylase enzymes |

-Molly’s Suds Original Laundry Detergent Powder (Peppermint) ($10 or 10% off) | Organic peppermint essential oil |
+Molly’s Suds Original Laundry Detergent Powder Peppermint ($10 or 10% off) | Organic peppermint essential oil |

-Molly’s Suds Powder (Unscented) ($10 or 10% off) | None |
+Molly’s Suds Powder Unscented ($10 or 10% off) | None |

 Nellie’s Baby Laundry Soda ($10 or 10% off) | None |

-Pure Haven Laundry Detergent | Protease, amylase (enzymes) |
+Pure Haven Laundry Detergent (15% off embedded in the link) | Protease and amylase enzymes |

-Rosey Powder Unscented (Thrive Market) | Protease (enzyme) |
+Rosey Powder Unscented (Thrive Market) | Protease enzyme |

 Whole Foods Organic Unscented | None (natural fragrance with undisclosed ingredients in the scented options) |

-Young Living Thieves Laundry Soap | Essential oils |
+Young Living Thieves Laundry Soap | Essential oils, alpha amylase, lipase, and protease enzymes |

 My Favorite Non-Toxic Laundry Detergents